sprintml/OpenLLMs/README.md

 This yields the conclusion that, to achieve truly \textit{privacy-preserving LLM adaptations} that yield high performance and more privacy at lower costs, one should use open LLMs.

 ## Code
-Our submitted code is divided into mutliple directories, each with their own README.
+Our code is divided into mutliple directories, each with their own README.

 The directories inlcude the following:

 **PrivateLoRA-Classification** includes our code to run the Private LoRA for the evaluated **classification** tasks \